Where is Your Office?

 What do Public Defenders do?

 Public defenders represent people accused of committing a crime who cannot afford to hire a lawyer.
 In Nashville, public defenders also represent children charged with being delinquent.
-The Juvenile Division of the Nashville Public Defender’s office also has a Guardian Ad Litem program, and a program that provides educational advocacy for special education students in Metro Public Schools.
+The Juvenile Division of the Nashville Public Defender’s office also has a Guardian Ad Litem program and a program that provides educational advocacy for special education students in Metro Public Schools.
 Learn more about these programs by clicking here.

 Can the Public Defender’s Office help me with legal issues other than criminal cases, like child support?

 The Public Defender’s Office does not represent anyone in any type of civil case, such as child support, contempt, order of protection hearings, divorces, or traffic tickets (which are different than state citations).
 We do not represent adults in any juvenile court proceedings.
+Here is a resource.

 Who is eligible for a Public Defender?